olgarithms/sphinx-tutorial/docs/9-versioning.md

 {: .hint }
 🙌 You have now reached the [`09-versioning`](https://github.com/aelsayed95/sphinxy/tree/09-versioning) part of the tutorial.
-If not, check-out that branch and [`gh-pages-9`](https://github.com/aelsayed95/sphinxy/tree/gh-pages-9) branch for `gh-pages` and continue from there.
+If not, check out that branch and [`gh-pages-9`](https://github.com/aelsayed95/sphinxy/tree/gh-pages-9) branch for `gh-pages` and continue from there.